Rambert Dance Company: History

 The Ballet Rambert visiting an aircraft factory in Second World War Britain: Dancers from the Ballet Rambert, under the auspices of CEMA (Council for the Encouragement of Music and the Arts).
 Lunchtime in the canteen.
 The factory workers seated at their tables watching a production of Peter and the Wolf on the stage.

-During the 1970s the Ballet Rambert also presented shows, first on stage and later via BBC television to engage the interest of a younger audience, using the anagrammatic name Bertram Batell's Side Show.
+During the 1970s, the Ballet Rambert also presented shows, first on stage and later via BBC television to engage the interest of a younger audience, using the anagrammatic name Bertram Batell's Side Show.

 The art consultant and administrator Adrian Ward-Jackson was the director of the Rambert Dance Company from 1985 until his death in 1991.

 Whilst developing a strong ballet culture in Britain and insisting on solid classical training, Rambert always intended that her company would dictate new trends in dance.
-The Ballet Rambert was recognised as one of the most innovative ballet companies of the 20th century, producing some of the world's most renowned choreographers.
-By the middle of the century, the Royal Ballet had superseded the company as the UK's leading classical ballet company, so Rambert made the decision to diversify the work of the company, introducing modern and neoclassical work into the repertoire.
+The Ballet Rambert was recognised as one of the most innovative ballet companies of the 20th century, producing some of the world's most-renowned choreographers.
+By the middle of the century, the Royal Ballet had superseded the company as the U.K.'s leading classical ballet company, so Rambert made the decision to diversify the work of the company, introducing modern and neoclassical work into the repertoire.
 In the 1960s, the Ballet Rambert moved completely from classical ballet, concentrating instead on the development of contemporary dance.
 The company has since developed a worldwide reputation in this field, becoming known as the Rambert Dance Company in 1987.
 In 2013, Dance Company was dropped from its title, to become simply Rambert.

-Rambert believe that to give brilliant and daring people the chance to inspire others is to give them the power to change the world for the better.
-As one of the world’s most diverse companies of dancers, Rambert transform everyday spaces by making dance that is awe-inspiring, adventurous, dynamic, and relevant, and taking it to their neighbourhood, the nation and the world.
-Rambert want to hear the most exciting and radical ideas wherever they may come from and connect with brilliant and daring audiences and participants from all backgrounds.
-Through performances; dance and wellness classes and courses for people of all ages and abilities, Rambert want to ensure they are inspiring, engaging and relevant to everyone.

-Rambert’s Chief Executive is Helen Shute and Benoit Swan Pouffer is Artistic Director.
+Rambert's chief executive is Helen Shute and Benoit Swan Pouffer is artistic director.

 Rambert is a National Portfolio Organisation of Arts Council England.

 Members

-Notable members of the Company have included: Frederick Ashton, Antony Tudor, Diana Gould (who married Yehudi Menuhin), Audrey Hepburn, Maude Lloyd, Sally Gilmour, Beryl Goldwyn, Lucette Aldous, Christopher Bruce and Norman Morrice.
+Notable members of the company have included: Frederick Ashton, Antony Tudor, Diana Gould (who married Yehudi Menuhin), Audrey Hepburn, Maude Lloyd, Sally Gilmour, Beryl Goldwyn, Lucette Aldous, Christopher Bruce and Norman Morrice.